Cat Tail Language: What Does Your Cat’s Tail Say?

 Sometimes cats are sitting completely still and relaxed, or lying down with their eyes closed, yet the tip of their tail is continuously flicking in slow motion.
-This indicates that the cat is merely resting, but not sleeping.
-They express attentiveness with this movement, so don’t do anything that might offend or disturb them.
+A cat flicking its tail indicates that the cat is merely resting, but not sleeping.
+Cat tail flicking is a way for cats to express attentiveness with this movement, so don’t do anything that might offend or disturb them.
 Cats that frequently display the tail tip flick are extremely vigilant and crave attention.

 6. Down Tail